Industry members of ISAPP are part of a collaborative, innovation-focused community that helps advance probiotic and prebiotic science globally.

 WHAT IS THE ROLE OF INDUSTRY MEMBERS OF ISAPP?

-ISAPP recognizes that representatives of companies conducting business in the fields of probiotics, prebiotics, and gut health can provide valuable insight into barriers to success and opportunities for development of the field.
-As an organization committed to the advancement of the science of probiotics and prebiotics, ISAPP can benefit from such perspectives.
-ISAPP’s Industry Advisory Committee (IAC) is composed of representatives of member companies and serves the purpose of raising awareness of the ISAPP Board of Directors on issues of importance to the science of probiotics, prebiotics, and microbiomes.
+ISAPP recognizes that representatives of companies conducting business in the fields of probiotics, prebiotics, postbiotics, synbiotics, fermented foods and gut health can provide valuable insight into barriers to success and opportunities for development of the field.
+As an organization committed to the advancement of the science of probiotics and prebiotics, ISAPP benefits from such perspectives.
+ISAPP’s Industry Advisory Committee (IAC) is composed of representatives of member companies — with any interested individuals at these companies welcome to participate — and serves the purpose of raising awareness of the ISAPP Board of Directors on issues of importance to the field.

 The IAC exists in an advisory capacity only and does not hold voting power or authority over the decisions of the Board of Directors of ISAPP.
 ISAPP’s IAC representatives attending the annual meeting choose one IAC member to liaise with the ISAPP Board of Directors to provide industry perspective on issues relevant to the science.
 This IAC representative is invited to attend most board meetings (whether in person or by conference call) and chairs the IAC proceedings at the ISAPP annual meeting.